 Red Squirrels were once a common sight across the UK but, since the introduction of the North American Grey Squirrel in the 19th Century, their numbers have declined.
-Formby and the Sefton Coast is one of the few places in England where Red Squirrels have survived and sightings of this charming little animal provide joy to local residents and visitors alike.
+Find how you can help us to look after the Red Squirrels at Formby from infections like Squirrel Pox.

 Formby is within the North Merseyside and West Lancashire Red Squirrel Stronghold, one of a few refuges left for red squirrels across the UK.
 We are very proud of our red squirrel population at Formby, and want to do what’s best for them.
 Anytime you visit the woodland areas here you are likely to see a red squirrel.